webforj/webforj-documentation/docs/components/drawer.md

 By leveraging the Drawer Open Event, developers can synchronize the opening of the drawer with other UI elements, trigger transitions or animations, and update the interface to reflect the change in state.
 This event can also be used to initiate fetching data, loading content, or any other necessary operations related to the appearance of the drawer.

 :::info
-The `onOpen() method is similarly available for use, and simple calls the addOpenListnter()` method.
+The `onOpen() method is similarly available for use, and simple calls the addOpenListener()` method.
 :::

 ### Drawer Close